The Simpsons Ride: Pre-show 1

 Entrance to the Simpsons ride at Universal Studios Hollywood.

 Themed to a fair's midway, riders are lined up into rows waiting for confirmation from Krusty to proceed.
-TV screens line the walls to both the left and right, displaying the residents of Springfield running through midway booths at the park.
-Krusty eventually appears on another screen located directly in front, seemingly to pick the first family to ride the most extreme ride at his park called "Thrilltacular: Upsy-Downsy Spins-Aroundsy Teen-Operated Thrillride".
+TV screens line the walls to both the left and right, displaying various residents of Springfield running midway booths at the park; Apu sells concessions, Patty and Selma are in charge of Lost and Found, Groundskeeper Willie runs a milk bottle toss game, and Hans Moleman mans the park information booth.
+They intermittently speak to the guests and have banter amongst themselves, with a series of different skits happening in each booth.
+Krusty eventually appears on another screen located directly in front, introducing his all-new attraction and warning the guests that Sideshow Bob has escaped prison and is rumored to be in the park's immediate vicinity.
+He announces that he's about to pick the first family to ride the most extreme ride at his park called "Krusty's ALL-New Thrilltacular: Upsy-Downsy Spins-Aroundsy Teen-Operated Thrillride".
 Sideshow Bob sneakily appears in a Scratchy costume when Krusty isn't looking and steps on Homer Simpson's foot, causing him to yell "D'oh!", which results in the Simpson family getting picked by Krusty.
 The Simpsons are then asked to pick another group, and Bart chooses all the guests waiting in the pre-show room.
 As guests are led into the next waiting room, Sideshow Bob bursts out into an evil laughter.

 Pre-show 2

 The next pre-show is themed to a funhouse room, where Krusty leads the group into a backstage area revealing that the park is powered by a nuclear reactor.
 Grampa and Maggie Simpson are told by the Squeaky-Voiced Teen not to ride due to safety restrictions that serves a reminder to guests about the ride's height requirements and thrill intensity that can aggravate certain heart conditions.
+Grampa states that he "is in the best shape of his life" before having a heart attack, stroke, and an aneurysm.
+He states that he will sit this one out and watch over Maggie.
 Grampa suddenly falls asleep while Maggie crawls into the nearby nuclear reactor room, causing her to grow larger.
 Meanwhile, on screen, Krusty leads the Simpsons into a ride room where he tells them to enjoy the ride, but Sideshow Bob appears and knocks out Krusty.
 After telling the Simpson family to enter the ride vehicle, Homer hastily boards followed by the rest of the family.
 Sideshow Bob then forces everyone to watch a safety video from Itchy and Scratchy, which depicts a recap of safety reminders.
 Scratchy can be seen trying to follow safety rules, but each attempt is sabotaged by Itchy.
 Guests are then ushered into the main ride room and board the vehicle.